nsgrantham/mimix/README.md

 - `X.csv`: treatment covariates in `n` samples (rows) by `p` covariates (columns)
 - `Y.csv`: microbiome abundance data in `n` samples (rows) by `K` taxa (columns)
 - `Z.csv`: block identifiers in `n` samples (rows) by `q` blocking factors (columns)

+Run `./nutnet-analysis/run-nutnet-analysis.sh -d nutnet-analysis/full-data -o nutnet-analysis -f 166 -i 20000 -b 10000 -t 20 -c 1` to reproduce the full NutNet data analysis, which will take aabout 26 hours on a 2.3 GHz Intel Core i5 processor.

+To demo the analysis on a small dataset, replace `nutnet-analysis/full-data` with `nutnet-analysis/reduced-data` and select the number of factors (`-f`) to be 100 or fewer.